 As one example, it could be possible to track a company’s sales and other transaction information through receipts they send out via email after a customer completes a purchase.
 In addition, many transactions these days are carried out through third party companies, such as financial institutions or payment processors (or both).
 So information on anonymous and aggregated debit card, credit card, and online account transactions may be available for purchase from the companies that facilitate them.
 This latter method is how we at SafeGraph compile our Spend dataset via permissioned consumer spending data for places.

 Human mobility data refers to anonymized measurements regarding people’s movements within a limited geographical area over a certain period of time.
 At base, these include attributes like which specific places people visit, how many people visit, and how long people stay at one place before moving to another one nearby.
 It can also include places or directions from where people enter the area or to where they go after leaving the area.
-An example of this is our Patterns dataset.

 Point of interest (POI) data refers to general information about non-residential places people may want to visit.
 Sometimes, these are monuments or other landmarks that attract tourists and other visitors.
 Often, however, they are places where people can buy or sell products and services.
 A few common attributes are hours of operation, price range, affiliated brands, product/service classification, street address, and contact information.
 Our Places dataset contains reliable, accurate POI data that is regularly updated.